WICG/dbsc/DBSCE/Overview.md

 ![IDPCallsPrivateLocalKeyHelper](./IDPCallsPrivateLocalKeyHelper.svg)

+A _private local key helper_ is a special use case.
+In this case the IDP owns the local key helper [implementation](#local-key-helper), and can use a private protocol to communicate with the local key helper.

 Highlights:

 - Since proof of device is made with SSO headers, the browser can skip the `nonce` and directly call the Local Key Helper.
 - IDP can validate the binding statement, i.e., the binding key belongs to the correct device.